Boorish fans: 76ers, Knicks, Jazz issue bans after incidents

 The New York Knicks, Philadelphia 76ers and Utah Jazz banned a total of five fans from their respective arenas and issued apologies Thursday for incidents during playoff games, and the NBA said that rules surrounding fan behavior will be ”vigorously enforced” going forward.

 All three incidents took place during playoff games Wednesday.
-The Knicks said they banned a fan from Madison Square Garden for spitting on Atlanta guard Trae Young, the 76ers banned a fan who threw popcorn on Washington guard Russell Westbrook, and the Jazz said three of their fans were banned indefinitely following a verbal altercation during their game with Memphis.
+The Knicks said they banned a fan from Madison Square Garden for spitting on Atlanta guard Trae Young, the 76ers banned a fan who threw popcorn on Washington guard Russell Westbrook, and the Jazz said three of their fans were banned indefinitely following a verbal altercation.

-The Jazz did not reveal specifics of the incident, but Grizzlies guard Ja Morant — who had family at the game — said the three people who were banned “just went too far.”

 ”We’re just living in a society where people don’t have respect anymore,” Hawks coach Nate McMillan said Thursday. ”In no way should that be allowed, or should that happen, at a sporting event or really any event. … I think New York did what it should have done in that situation.
 It’s uncalled for.”